Implications of gauge freedom for nonrelativistic quantum electrodynamics: Measurements and virtual photons

-To understand the limitations of this theory we return to Eq.~(\ref{gpd}).
+To understand the limitations of conventional photodetection theory we return to Eq.~(\ref{gpd}).
 If we assume the vacuum state $\ket{\psi_{\rm ph}}=\ket{0}$ and we allow the levels $m$ and $n$ to be arbitrary, then evaluating the polarisation summation and angular integrals gives

 If $m>n$ the process described is spontaneous emission.
 If $n>m$ then the process described is virtual.
 The dominant peak of the integrand then lies outside of the domain of integration and is oscillatory for positive frequencies.
 The amplitude of the oscillations in the integrand grows with $\omega$ due to the prefactor of $\omega^3$.
 This behaviour is only bounded by an ultra-violet cut-off $\omega_M$ and the integral is in fact quadratically divergent with $\omega_M$.
 The divergence is relatively severe, such that ${\cal P}_{\rm d,vac}^{nm}(t)$ is non-negligible even for realistic, yet modest values of $\omega_M$ that are consistent with, for example, the EDA and the nonrelativistic treatment \cite{drummond_unifying_1987,stokes_extending_2012}.